Hypothyroidism in dogs: Biopsy

 A biopsy of the thyroid can be used to confirm a diagnosis of primary hypothyroidism in a patient with symptoms and test results that point towards hypothyroidism, especially with severe cases of lymphocytic thyroiditis and thyroid atrophy.
-A biopsy will not necessarily be able to inform about the health of the thyroid gland and its function.
-When symptoms and test results are less conclusive a biopsy is more likely to be unable to give a definitive answer.
-A large portion of the thyroid needs to be destroyed for thyroid failure is noted, this combined with the factors around surgery itself make it a rare procedure for a diagnosis of hypothyroidism.
+A biopsy will not necessarily provide information about the thyroid gland's health and function.
+When symptoms and test results are less conclusive, a biopsy is more likely to yield an inconclusive result.
+A large portion of the thyroid needs to be destroyed for thyroid failure to be noted, combined with the factors around surgery itself, makes it a rare procedure for a diagnosis of hypothyroidism.

 Treatment

 The main form of treatment for all forms of hypothyroidism is levothyroxine sodium.
 This method allows for normal levels of thyroid hormone in tissue and elsewhere whilst keeping the risk of iatrogenic hyperthyroidism low.
 The treatment dose for dogs is 10 times that of humans due to a shorter half-life of serum thyroxine and poorer gastrointestinal absorption.
-Many factors such as whether treatment is once daily or twice daily, route of administration, and physiology of the animal all have an effect and patients need to be monitored closely whilst undergoing treatment.
-It is not recommended to change the formulation for a patient.
-Serum concentrations of thyroxine and thyroid-stimulating hormone should be measured every 6–8 weeks or earlier if the animal does not respond well to treatment or thyrotoxicosis occurs.
-Measurements should be taken 4–6 hours after levothyroxrine treatment in dogs receiving treatment twice per day and 4–6 hours before and after in dogs treated once per day.
-In severe cases, such as myxoedema coma, when hypometabolism is occurring the treatment should be administered intravenously.
+Many factors, such as whether treatment is once daily or twice daily, the route of administration, and the animal's physiology, affect treatment, and patients need to be monitored closely whilst undergoing treatment.
+It is not recommended to change a patient's formulation.
+Serum concentrations of thyroxine and thyroid-stimulating hormone should be measured every 6–8 weeks, or more frequently if the animal does not respond well to treatment or thyrotoxicosis occurs.
+Measurements should be taken 4–6 hours after levothyroxine treatment in dogs receiving twice-daily treatment and 4–6 hours before and after in dogs receiving once-daily treatment.
+In severe cases, such as myxoedema coma, when hypometabolism is occurring, the treatment should be administered intravenously.

 Evaluation of treatment should not occur until at least 6–8 weeks have passed.
 Symptoms of hypothyroidism should resolve if treatment is effective.
-Lethargy and torpidity is usually resolved within the first month and obesity by around two months; however, other factors can impact obesity.
-While symptoms should have resolved after this 6–8 weeks full regrowth of the coat following endocrine alopecia may not occur until several months after starting treatment.
-Myocardial improvement can occur as early as a month but in some patients it will not occur until around a year has passed.
+Lethargy and torpidity are usually resolved within the first month, and obesity by around two months; however, other factors can impact obesity.
+While symptoms should have resolved within 6–8 weeks, full regrowth of the coat following endocrine alopecia may not occur for several months after starting treatment.
+Myocardial improvement can occur as early as a month, but in some patients it will not occur until around a year has passed.

 Liothyronine

-Liothyronine treatment causes serum triiodothyronine levels to return to normal but thyroxine levels remain low.
-Liothyronine whilst not the initial choice of treatment may be used when levothyroxine treatment fails and there is reason to believe the cause of failure is gastrointestinal malabsorption.
+Liothyronine treatment restores serum triiodothyronine levels to normal, but thyroxine levels remain low.
+Liothyronine, whilst not the initial choice of therapy, may be used when levothyroxine treatment fails and there is reason to believe the cause of failure is gastrointestinal malabsorption.

 Historically, dogs with normal serum thyroxine levels but low serum levels of triiodothyronine would be treated with liothyronine sodium.
-A defect in the enzymes responsible for converting thyroxine to triiodothyronine was believed to be responsible; however, no evidence of such a defect occurring has been identified, furthermore if such a defect were to exist it would theoretically be present at birth and result in early death or cretinism.
+A defect in the enzymes responsible for converting thyroxine to triiodothyronine was believed to be the cause; however, no evidence of such a defect has been identified.
+If such a defect were to exist, it would theoretically be present at birth and result in early death or cretinism.